 We see this offers a significant opportunity for investors and supply chain to participate in a forward capital programme.
 The water sector has a strong track record for long term stable returns and a revenue stream underpinned by regulated revenues payable by customers and therefore is an attractive proposition to investors.

-More information can be found in Building a resilient future – a guide for investors.
+More information can be found in Building a resilient future – a guide for investors and the supply chain.

 If you have any questions or would like to talk to the team, please get in touch via [email protected].